-The City of Asheville is working making updates to its outdoor dining program.
+The City of Asheville is making updates to its outdoor dining program as applied to use of public space (streets and sidewalks).
 Goals of the program updates include:

-Extending key elements of the temporary “AVL Shares Space” initiatives into long-term programs (i.e. parklets)
+Transition elements of the temporary “AVL Shares Space” initiatives launched during COVID into long-term programs (i.e. parklets)

-Supporting the success and resiliency of Asheville’s local economy with consideration of public health guidance for potential future pandemic(s).
+Support the success and resilience of Asheville’s local economy

 The City has an interdepartmental team working on updates to the City’s Outdoor Dining Program (on public streets and sidewalks) based on lessons learned during the temporary AVL Shares Space initiatives launched during COVID-19 as well as established and emerging best practices.